New Zealand: Risk Assessment

 - Quality of life

-- High household and corporate debt levels (particularly in the agriculture sector)
+- High household and corporate debt levels (particularly in agriculture)

 - Shortages of skilled labor